 The international Movement

-The British Red Cross is part of the International Red Cross and Red Crescent Movement with millions of members and volunteers in over 190 countries.
+The British Red Cross is part of the International Red Cross and Red Crescent Movement with millions of members and volunteers in 191 countries.

 What is the Movement?